Lens (vertebrate anatomy): Lenses of birds, reptiles, amphibians, fish and others

 In the simplest vertebrates, the lampreys and hagfish, the lens is not attached to the outer surface of the eyeball at all.
-There is no aqueous humor in these fish, and the vitreous body simply presses the lens against the surface of the cornea.
+There is no aqueous humour in these fish, and the vitreous body simply presses the lens against the surface of the cornea.
 To focus its eyes, a lamprey flattens the cornea using muscles outside of the eye and pushes the lens backwards.

 While not vertebrate, brief mention is made here of the convergent evolution of vertebrate and molluscan eyes.
-The most complex molluscan eyes have superficially similar structure and function to a vertebrate eye, including accommodation, while differing in basic ways such as having a two part lens and no cornea.
+The most complex molluscan eye is the cephalopod eye which is superficially similar in structure and function to a vertebrate eye, including accommodation, while differing in basic ways such as having a two part lens and no cornea.
 The fundamental requirements of optics must be filled by all eyes with lenses using the tissues at their disposal so superficially eyes all tend to look similar.
 It is the way optical requirements are met using different cell types and structural mechanisms that varies among animals.